pubnub/pubnub-mcp-server/resources/sdk_docs/python_storage-and-playback.md

 ## Message counts

-##### Requires Message Persistence
+Requires Message Persistence.
+Returns the number of messages published since the given time (timetoken >= each provided channel timetoken).

-Counts messages with timetokens >= each provided value.
-With Unlimited retention, only the last 30 days are counted.
+Unlimited retention note: Only messages from the last 30 days are counted.

 ### Method(s)